Retr05041/dots/Arch/README.md

 # TODO
 Bring neovim config into the repo, test, and merge with main? (will have to deprecate old neovim config repo...)

-Configure i3blocks with emojis and more functionality (battery state, volume controls?, etc.)

 tmux?

 centralize colors...?

 widget for volume & bluetooth?

-polybar? (pain)